adligo/ten64.adligo.org/README.md

   ```
 ## Segmented Numbers
   There are seveal Use-Cases for segmented numbers incluinding Dates, Datetimes, MiliTimestamps, NanoTimestamps, Ican OIDs, ThreeDPoints and more.

+## BigDecimals
+  Big Decimals (i.e. Java or Javascript type) can be easily represented with Ten64, which encodes the EXACT number of Decimal Places.
+This provides and advantage over JSON which uses IETF Double Precision Floating Point numbers, which can cause precision issues in transit.

 ## Dates
   Dates can be greatly condenced using the Segmented Number base class.
 Dates should be standardized as the year ten64 followed by a dot, and one ten64 character for the month and one ten64 character for the day.
 For example;